iamkalai/SNCommonLibraryFunctions/README.md

 });
 ```

-- **getUniqueValue**: Utility function that returns list of unique values of records.
+- **getUnique**: Utility function that returns list of unique values of records.
 This can be used both on client and server side.

 ```javascript
 //Server side